-To deliver a cohesive charging network that meets user needs, local authorities will take a regional approach to developing a strategy for the delivery of local charging networks, with the exception of local authorities in Dublin, Cork and Galway who are in advanced stages in the development of their strategies.4 The seven regions and three city areas (Figure 7) have been agreed in principle with local authorities.
+To deliver a cohesive charging network that meets user needs, local authorities will take a regional approach to developing a strategy for the delivery of local charging networks, with the exception of local authorities in Dublin, Cork City and Galway City who have completed or are in advanced stages in the development of their strategies.
+The seven regions and three city areas (Figure 7) have been agreed with local authorities.